Michael Moorer

 Michael Lee Moorer (born November 12, 1967) is an American former professional boxer who competed from 1988 to 2008.
 He won a world championship on four occasions in two weight classes, having held the WBO light heavyweight title from 1988 to 1991; compiling 22 straight KOs in 22 fights and the WBO heavyweight title from 1992 to 1993; the unified WBA, IBF and lineal heavyweight titles in 1994; and regained the IBF heavyweight title again from 1996 to 1997 becoming a three-time heavyweight world champion.

 Michael Moorer was an undefeated southpaw in his first 35 professional bouts.
 He captured the WBO light heavyweight title in 1988 which he defended 9 times.
 In 1991, Moorer moved up to Heavyweight winning the vacant WBO heavyweight title from Bert Cooper via TKO in 1992.
-He went on to defeat Evander Holyfield for the unified WBA, IBF and lineal heavyweight titles in 1994.
-He remains the only southpaw to win the lineal world championship at heavyweight and the only light heavyweight world champion to win a heavyweight world title on more than one occasion.
+He went on to beat Evander Holyfield for the unified WBA, IBF and lineal heavyweight titles in 1994.
+He remains one of only two southpaws to win the lineal world championship at heavyweight, being joined by Oleksandr Usyk, and the only light heavyweight world champion to win a heavyweight world title on more than one occasion.

 Moorer is only one of four boxers over the last century that has ever won a version of a world title at both light heavyweight and heavyweight along with Roy Jones Jr., Michael Spinks, and James Toney.

-Since retiring from the sport, Moorer has worked as a boxing trainer.
+Since retiring from the sport, Moorer has worked as a boxing trainer and private investigator.
 In 2009, he worked alongside Freddie Roach at the Wild Card gym in Los Angeles.

+Moorer was inducted into the International Boxing Hall of Fame as part of the class of 2024.